rikiDalvarez/feedbackr/README.md

 ## Improvements on the current code base
 * The SASS could do with a bit of refactoring, the SCSS is not as DRY as it could be
 * Setting up multipart questions
-* Use Redux for better state management
 * Allow for the name of quiz to be saved before questions start being made
 * Unit testing could have made development smoother
-* Move to a relational database because the data is... well... relational
+* Move to a relational database because the data is relational
 * Use more functional programming fundamentals to make the app more testable and predictable

 ## The Future